 But CVs and resumes are technically different types of documents, and in some cases it may be in your best interests to ask specifically for one type of application over the other.

 The Differences Between Resumes and CVs

 In the United States, Canada, and other parts of the world, resumes and CVs refer to very different documents.
-But here in Australia, the two have no different meaning.
+But in Australia and New Zealand, the two have no different meaning.
 Any time a job is open that is asking for a CV, they are also asking for a resume and vice versa.
 It is largely considered to be semantics.
 Yet technically they are slightly different types of documents.
 There are two primary differences between these two types of documents.
 The first is

 But resumes also tend to only have three main sections:

 - Professional Summary/Objective Statement

 CVs, on the other hand, include a variety of additional sections:

 - Publications and Presentations

 - Professional or Scholarly Memberships

 There may even be an “Areas of Interest” section in select cases.
 These sections are what push the CV well past a single page.
 They also provide more detail than resumes, although that detail is largely added to the additional sections.
 The work history sections tend to be fairly similar.